 Easy, we shouldn’t have any problems with this category.
 Grapes, strawberries, pears, bananas, cherries, oranges, and apples!
 We’re told cognac and armagnac are some of the best pairings here, and while I’m not a huge cognac fan, who am I to question a dish rag?
 However, one of my golden tenants rings true, pair to compare!
 Sweet with sweet, i’m sure this is quite the combo.

 That’s about it for what our informative piece of linen has to offer.
-Pursuing its various recommendations has done one thing for sure, and that’s make me hungry for more pairings.
+Perusing its various wine and food pairing recommendations has done one thing for sure, and that’s make me hungry for more pairings.
 Stay tuned for more pairing reviews, you can rest assured a more serious tone when we’re not talking old rags.